otissv/postcss-build/README.md

 ### CLI options
 -c or --config
-configuration file
+Configuration file in JSON or CommonJS.

 -d or --dir
-Source directory
+Source directory.

 -h or --help
 Displays help text

 -s or --src
-Path to source file
+Path to a single source file or an array of paths to source files, where the array will be processed in sequence. --src overrules --dir;

 -t or --options
-Plugin options
+Plugin options.

 -o or --output
-Path to output file
+Path to output file.

 -p or --plugins
-Array of postcss plugins names
+Array of postcss plugins names.

 -n or --notify
-Show system notifications
+Show errors in os notifications.

 ### Config